forem/forem/config/feed/README.md

 lever; we would instead create a new lever.
 This way we can have consistent documentation for a given lever.

-### Feed Strategy
+### Feed Variant

-Each _feed strategy_ need not require engineering time to create and define.
+Each _feed variant_ need not require engineering time to create and define.
+This
-This involves:
+involves:

-- Defining the programmatic key for the _feed strategy_.
+- Defining the programmatic key for the _feed variant_.
 - Writing the human readable label.
-- Writing any notes around the _feed strategy_.
+- Writing any notes around the _feed variant_.
-- Defining which _lever_ this _feed strategy_ incorporates.
+- Defining which _lever_ this _feed variant_ incorporates.
 - For each _lever_,
   - Mapping the elements within the _lever range_ to the desired _relevancy
     factor_.